nahanni/rw_redis_fdw/README.md

 ## PostgreSQL Table Schema

-redis\_fdw expects the tables to be structured in a manner which helps it issue Redis commands and translate data.
-The default column names are listed below, however they can be relabeled if desired in which case the column option `redis <redis_fdw_original>` must be provided to map to the original redis\_fdw name.
+redis\_fdw expects the tables to have a particular structure to help it issue Redis commands and translate data.
+The default column names for each table are listed in the following sections; if they are relabeled then the column option `redis <redis_fdw_original>` must be provided to map to the original redis\_fdw expected name.
+For example:

 ```
   CREATE FOREIGN TABLE rft_str (